Breathing and Exchange of Gases MCQ for NEET

 Option d – iv, vi, i, ii, vii, iii, v

-(A) Oxyhaemoglobin.
+(A) Oxyhemoglobin

 (B) Leghaemoglobin

-(C) Carbamino-haemoglobin
+(C) Carbaminohemoglobin

 (D) Legoglobin

-Option c – Carbamino-haemoglobin
+Option c – Carbaminohemoglobin

-(B) Transport of gases by the blood
+(B) Circulation of gases through blood

-(D) Both assertion and reason are false.
+(D) Both assertion and reason are false

-Option a – 1000 mL to 1100 mL
+Option a – 1000–1100 mL

 (A) Cuboidal epithelium